How does Adobe Commerce's managed cloud WAF (powered by Fastly) work?

 WAF Support offers the following resources to assist you with mitigating the service impacts of unwanted or malicious requests:

-- Onboarding: enabling, initial setup and limited monitoring of the Fastly service(s) that support the Magento Managed Cloud WAF
+- Onboarding: enabling, initial setup and limited monitoring of the Fastly service(s) that support the Adobe Commerce managed cloud WAF

 - Ongoing false positive triage to address instances where the WAF blocks legitimate traffic